-- 1. Click the Titles button on the left sidebar to open the text title collection. - 2.
-Pick a text style you like and drag it onto the title track at the top of the Timeline. - 3.
-Double-click on the title clip to change the text and edit the font, color, and other properties. - 4.
-Click Apply in the editing panel above the player.
+- 1. Click the Titles button on the left. - 2.
+Pick a text style in the list and drag it onto the uppermost track of the Timeline.
+The text clip will appear as a purple ribbon. - 3.
+Double-click the title clip and edit the text in the player.
+Here, you can change the font, color, and other properties of the text. - 4.
+To change how long the text appears, drag the edges of the title clip on the Timeline.